AMITJAIS04/portfolio-react/README.md

 # Portfolio React

 This is my personal portfolio website built using **React.js**.
-It showcases my projects, skills, and resume in a clean and responsive design.
+I developed this project during my college time to showcase my projects, skills, and resume in a clean and responsive design.
+It reflects my learning journey and serves as a platform to highlight my work.

 ---